JWKennington/sgn-ligo/docs/user-guide/gwdata_noise_source.md

 # GWDataNoiseSource Tutorial

-The `GWDataNoiseSource` is a data source element that generates realistic but not at all accurate gravitational wave detector noise with a reasonable appropriate power spectral density (PSD).
+The `GWDataNoiseSource` is a data source element that generates realistic gravitational wave detector noise with an appropriate power spectral density (PSD).
 This tutorial will guide you through generating, analyzing, and visualizing simulated gravitational wave strain data.

 ## Overview